 Sound enhancement system

-The Light (also known as the Large Meeting House), the 1st floor meeting rooms (Sarah Fell Room, Marjorie Sykes Room, Hilda Clark Suite, Abraham Darby Room, Kathleen Lonsdale Room and George Bradshaw Room), George Fox Room, William Penn Suite, Elizabeth Fry Suite, Waldo Williams Suite, Margaret Fell Room, all have built in hearing loops.
+The Light (also known as the Large Meeting House), the 1st floor meeting rooms (Sarah Fell Room, Marjorie Sykes Room, Hilda Clark Suite, Abraham Darby Room, Kathleen Lonsdale Room and George Bradshaw Room), George Fox Room, William Penn Suite, Elizabeth Fry Suite, Waldo Williams Suite, Margaret Fell Room, all have built-in hearing loops.
 We have a portable hearing loop system available free of charge that can be used in any of the remaining rooms.
 Locate the meeting rooms with hearing loops on our 3D floor plans [PDF: 344kb - new window].

-Quaker Centre Café
+Quaker Centre Café and Bookshop

+The Café and Bookshop are fully accessible through the main entrance to Friends House.
 The Café offers a variety of high-and-low level seating and table options.
 Quaker Centre staff will be more than happy to assist you in bringing refreshments to your table.

 There are toilets on every floor of the building with accessible WCs.
 The toilets next to the Restaurant are also accessible.
 There is no accessible WC on the lower ground floor.